cjacker/opensource-toolchain-ch32v/README.md

 **Programming:**

-Please wire up you 'wchlink' usb adapter with development board (pins as same as SWD) and use 'wch-riscv.cfg' (for WCH OpenOCD 0.11-dev) provide in this repo.
+Please wire up you 'WCH-LINK' or 'WCH-LINKE' usb adapter with your development board (as same as SWD) and use 'wch-riscv.cfg' (for MRS Toolchain) provide in this repo.
+For CH32V003, only the SWDIO pin is needed.

 ```
 # erase all